CSMN132/Proiect-Final/README.md

 The project includes HTML reports generated after each test suite run, offering detailed insights into test results.
 The reports provide a clear overview of the tested functionalities, making it easy to identify any issues that may arise during testing.

-- Below, you can see the report generated on April 24, 2024, for the sogin and search functionality
+- Below, you can see the report generated on April 24, 2024, for the sogin and search functionality:

 ![image](https://github.com/CSMN132/Proiect-Final/assets/139993897/2563bf50-631d-4ad7-8098-d30b9ef44c07)